3d Marine Littoral Regiment Recognizes WTI Graduates

 |0

-This work, 3d Marine Littoral Regiment Recognizes WTI Graduates, by Cpl Malia Sparks, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 3d Marine Littoral Regiment Recognizes WTI Graduates, by GySgt Luis Vega, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.